 Pitt-Johnstown Financial Aid

-Incoming freshman or new students to Pitt-Johnstown do not use this scholarship application.
+Incoming first-year or new students to Pitt-Johnstown will not utilize the scholarship application.
 The Admissions Office will determine new student eligibility for institutional scholarships.

 Process For Continuing Students

 Each year, the University of Pittsburgh at Johnstown’s Financial Aid Office awards numerous Gift and Endowed (G&E) scholarships, made available to deserving students through the generosity of many individuals, clubs, organizations, industries, businesses, and foundations.

 The selection of scholarship recipients is based on specific criteria defined by the donor.
 A student’s academic performance and financial need may also be considered when deciding upon qualified candidates.
 Most G&E scholarships are geared toward continuing students; Pitt-Johnstown requires students to complete a scholarship application for consideration.

 To access the application, please log into https://my.pitt.edu and search for PittFund$Me.
 Completing the scholarship application does not guarantee selection, however, by completing the application, students are automatically considered for each scholarship that Pitt-Johnstown offers as well as several outside scholarships.
 For a complete list of institutional scholarships, please visit pitt.scholarshipuniverse.com/public and filter for the Johnstown campus.

 - be enrolled for at least 6 credits in a degree-seeking program at Pitt-Johnstown.

 - have successfully completed 12 credits as a degree-seeking student at Pitt-Johnstown.